Keeper vs. 1Password: Which one should you choose?

 Keeper and 1Password offer dark web monitoring.
 For 1Password, the feature is known as Watchtower.
 It constantly looks for any leaks and notifies you through in-app notifications.
 Watchtower also tries to improve your vault strength by informing you about weak passwords.
 It uses third-party services such as Have I Been Pwned to learn about data leaks.

-To compare, Keeper uses BeachWatch (available via paid add-on), an in-house add-on tool that constantly looks for leaked passwords across the internet and the dark web.
+To compare, Keeper uses BreachWatch (available via paid add-on), an in-house add-on tool that constantly looks for leaked passwords across the internet and the dark web.
 It also offers audit history for future referencing.
 Once a leak is found, the customer is automatically notified by actively offering password changing directly from the app.

 Data Storage

-Both Keeper and 1Password offer unlimited vault storage for passwords, making it easy to save unique passwords for each website.
+Both Keeper and 1Password offer unlimited vault storage for passwords, making saving unique passwords for each website easy.
 For other sensitive data storage, such as photos, videos, or other files, Keeper offers 10 GB storage space with its family plan.
 If you want more secure storage capacity, check out Keeper’s Secure File Storage.
-Here, you can choose between 10 GB, 50 GB, and 100 GB for individuals and up to 10 TB storage for business files.
-The personal plan starts at just $0.83 per user per month, whereas Secure File Storage for business starts at $125 per year.

-In contrast, 1Password offers data storage for its individual plan (which Keeper lacks).
+In contrast, 1Password offers data storage for its plan (which Keeper lacks).
 Here, you get 1 GB of storage for the personal/family plans and 5 GB for the business plan.
 It limits file uploads to up to 2 GB.
 Overall, 1Password and Keeper offers decent data storage for passwords and document storage.

 Multi-factor Security